Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/INSTALL.md

 ## Debugging

-*Please refer to app.log to help you debug if you are unable to bring up the app, or a search brings up no results when they are expected*
+*Please refer to app.log to help you debug if you are unable to bring up the app, or if a search brings up no results when they are expected*

 *Please note the panel search requires an internet connection to be performed*

+Please accept accept and store cookies as these are used by the application

 ## Testing
 ### Pytest